 Import licenses are required for the importation of many raw materials, petroleum, industrial machinery, textiles, pharmaceuticals, firearms and ammunition, and agricultural items.
 In some cases, imports of certain items not requiring licenses are subject to extra fees and certificate of origin requirements.
-Additionally, a number of products are subject to import controls under miscellaneous laws.
-Thailand imposes domestic purchase requirements on importers of several products subject to TRQs, including soybeans and soybean meal.
+Additionally, several products are subject to import controls under miscellaneous laws.
+Thailand imposes domestic purchase requirements on importers of several products subject to tariff-rate quotas (TRQs), including soybeans and soybean meal.
 Thailand also imposes a domestic purchase requirement on importers of feed wheat, which is not subject to a TRQ.

 Additionally, several products are subjected to import control: